rhee876527/chiyogami/README.md

 - 🔗 Easy Sharing — Share paste links or scan a QR code for instant access.
 - 🛡 Built-in Rate Limiting — Protects against spam and abuse with smart request throttling.
 - 🐳 Easy self-host with docker.
+- 🌍 Multi-arch multi-platform builds.
+Support for AMD64, ARM64 on *Windows(*AMD64 only), Linux and MacOS.
+- 📦 `Standalone` binary will run `frontend` (client) if project's `public` folder exists in same directory.
+Otherwise the `API` just works!
+- 🧰 `Non-standalone` (`chiyogami`) runs the `full-featured` `self-contained` binary.

 ## Installation
 Docker.
 Build it or check [docker-compose](https://github.com/rhee876527/chiyogami/blob/main/docker-compose.yml) file for example with pre-built images.

+Releases contain 2 variants of portable go builds: `chiyogami-*` and `chiyogami-standalone-*` both of which will serve the frontend client and API or just the API respectively.

 ### Quick run